w3labsxyz/ethereum-staking-contracts/README.md

 ### BatchDeposit

-The w3.labs BatchDeposit contract enables deployment of multiple Ethereum validators at once.
+The w3.labs BatchDeposit contract enables the deployment of multiple Ethereum validators at once.
 The `BatchDeposit.sol` contract interacts with the Ethereum staking deposit contract.
 For more information, see `contracts/lib/BatchDeposit.sol`.

 Credits also go to [stakefish](https://www.stake.fish) and [abyss](https://www.abyss.finance) who have built their batch depositors in the open: